Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](img/captcha-service-final.png)

 ###### Step 50
-Go to the `UserController` class, and enhence the response after validateToken call in the save method:
+Go to the `UserController` class, and enhance the response after validateToken call in the save method:

 ```
 def response = captchaService.validateToken(token)
 if (response.success == false || response.score < 0.5) {
     respond([status: 400, captcha: response])
     return
 }
 ```

-This means that if the captcha response is false (because e.g. the token was incorrect) or it is correct but received a low score (most likely a bot) we would like to discard the request.
-To be fully transparent we return HTTP status code 400 and pass the full captcha response from Google.
+This means that if the captcha response is false (because, for example, the token was incorrect) or it is correct but received a low score (most likely a bot), we would like to discard the request.
+To be fully transparent, we return HTTP status code 400 and pass the full captcha response from Google.

 The treshold of 0.5 is arbitraty.
 You can pick different values for different actions based on analytics avaliable at: [https://www.google.com/recaptcha/admin/](https://www.google.com/recaptcha/admin/){:target="_blank"}

 ###### Step 51
-At the very bottom of the save method change the last line from:
+At the very bottom of the save method, change the last line from:

 ```
 respond user, [status: CREATED, view:"save"]